The Penguin Lessons: Plot

-Disillusioned itinerant educator Tom Michell arrives at St. George's College, an exclusive boys school in Argentina, to teach English and coach rugby.
-He befriends his housekeeper Maria, her granddaughter Sofia, a political activist protesting the escalating 1976 Argentine coup d'état, and St. George's science teacher Tapio.
+Disillusioned itinerant educator Tom Michell arrives at St. George's College, an exclusive boys' school in Argentina, to teach English and coach rugby.
+He befriends his housekeeper María, her granddaughter Sofia, a political activist protesting the escalating 1976 Argentine coup d'état, and St. George's science teacher Tapio.
 Despite Headmaster Buckle's full confidence in Michell's background, the latter struggles to keep his class attentive and well-behaved.

-When a bombing in the city calls for students to be sent home for a week, Michell and Tapio take a trip to Uruguay.
+Following the coup d'état, students are sent home for a week.
+Michell and Tapio decide to take a trip to Punta del Este, Uruguay in their newfound free time.
 Michell meets a woman named Carina at a dance club, and they find an oil slick on the beach that has killed several Magellanic penguins, except for one.
 They take the surviving penguin to his hotel room to clean it in the bathtub.
 The two share an intimate moment but Carina amicably rejects Michell, admitting she is married.

 Michell's attempts to release the penguin to the ocean result in it returning to him.
 Every time he tries to leave it behind, other people insist he accept responsibility, even under threat of arrest.
 So, Michell reluctantly smuggles it back to St. George's, and contacts a zoo.
-Upon observing the zoo's horrid conditions, he resolves to adopt the penguin, naming it Juan Salvador.
+Upon observing the zoo's horrid conditions, he resolves to adopt the penguin, naming it Juan Salvador (after the Spanish translation of the short story Jonathan Livingston Seagull).